Hixie/isd/servers/src/systems-server/README.md

 of rubble.

 The contents are listed as pairs of material ID and quantity (in units).
 Only known materials are listed.
-The balance of materials is given at the end of the list, paired with the material ID zero.
+The balance of materials (i.e. the quantity of unknown materials) is given at the end of the list, paired with the material ID zero.
+Materials may be listed multiple times.

-> TODO: have some command to move materials to material piles, and
+> TODO: have some command to move materials to material piles
-> ores into ore piles

 #### `fcProxy` (0x0F)